ParadigmFoundation/zaidan-dealer-specification/README.md

 These requirements are intended to motivate strong guarantees of compatibility between clients and servers and ensure maximum levels of safety for the operators of each: traders and dealers that implement this API.

 -   Implementations MUST implement all methods under the `dealer` namespace (see [Methods](#methods)).
+-   Implementations MAY implement methods under the `feed` namespace
 -   Implementations MUST implement all public object schematics (see [Schemas](#schemas)).
 -   Implementations MUST use the canonical 0x v3 addresses for the active Ethereum network.
 -   Implementations MUST support asset settlement according to relevant sections in this document and [ZEIP-18](https://github.com/0xProject/ZEIPs/blob/master/ZEIPS/ZEIP-18.md).